keiya01/keiya01.dev/blog.keiya01.dev/src/contents/entry/how-webrender-works-part-2.md

   - gui
   - webrender
   - servo
-entryId: how-the-webrender-works-part-2
+entryId: how-webrender-works-part-2
 ---

 ## What is this?

-This is the continuation of [How the webrender works - part 1](https://blog.keiya01.dev/entry/how-the-webrender-works-part-1/).
+This is the continuation of [How webrender works - part 1](https://blog.keiya01.dev/entry/how-the-webrender-works-part-1/).

 I will read the code of [webrender](https://github.com/servo/webrender), and I will describe how it works.
 The webrender is painting engine written in Rust.
 It is used in Firefox.